Emergence of Time

 Abstract

 Building on the ontological equivalence of informational configurations established in Paper I, we derive a model of the universe based on ordering of these configurations.
 We identify an emergent ordinal time within the static Wheeler–DeWitt multiverse.
-Observer-experienced reality is then dominated by histories that minimize description length providing a unified mechanism for the emergence of time, unitarity, quantum probabilities, and the suppression of divergences.
-Observers most likely find them from maximally compressed paths, as those are numerously dominant and hence most probable.
+Observer-experienced reality is dominated by histories that minimize spectral complexity, defined as the number of independent frequencies and phases required to encode correlations.
+Such spectrally minimal paths are combinatorially dominant, providing a unified mechanism for the emergence of time, unitarity, quantum probabilities, and the suppression of divergences.

 Download PDF Version